-OS301 INTEGRATED MICROSOFT OFFICE (3.0 credits/60 clock hours) This is a capstone applications course after the student has mastered the basic concepts of word processing, spreadsheet, database, and presentation software.
+OS203 INTEGRATED MICROSOFT OFFICE (4.0 credits/60 clock hours) This is a capstone applications course after the student has mastered the basic concepts of word processing, spreadsheet, database, and presentation software.
 The student will apply this knowledge through office simulations.
 Each student will determine what software package to use to produce the work assignments.
 Electronic mail will be used to receive instructions and to communicate with the instructor.
 Topics covered are internet research, organizing work load, scheduling with Outlook, producing spreadsheets and graphs, creating database tables and reports, preparing documents and presentations, integrating information, and working with document storage and retrieval.
-Prerequisite: Business English II.
+Prerequisites: Business English II, Advanced Microsoft Word, Advanced Microsoft Excel, Advanced Microsoft Access (concurrently), and Desktop Publishing I.

 OS306 INTEGRATED MICROSOFT OFFICE (4.0 credits/60 clock hours) This is a capstone applications course after the student has mastered the basic concepts of word processing, spreadsheet, database, and presentation software.
 The student will apply this knowledge through office simulations.
 Each student will determine what software package to use to produce the work assignments.
 Electronic mail will be used to receive instructions and to communicate with the instructor.
 Topics covered are internet research, organizing work load, scheduling with Outlook, producing spreadsheets and graphs, creating database tables and reports, preparing documents and presentations, integrating information, and working with document storage and retrieval.
-Prerequisite: Business English II.
+Prerequisites: Business English II, Advanced Microsoft Word, Advanced Microsoft Excel, Advanced Microsoft Access (concurrently), and Desktop Publishing I.